TJTesla/GfosInnovationsaward/README.md

 ### Frontend
 - Delete Company folder ✅
 - Site for changing password ✅
-- Overview of applied offers
+- Overview of applied offers ✅ (Just need controller)
 - Overview of all applications for one offer (in detail view for offer) ✅